-Fernández, a Democrat, was the representative for Louisiana's 1st congressional district from 1931 to 1940.
+Fernández was the representative for Louisiana’s 1st congressional district and was a Democrat.
+He served from 1931 to 1940.

 From Dec 1931 to Dec 1940, Fernández missed 242 of 863 roll call votes, which is 28.0%.
 This is much worse than the median of 7.6% among the lifetime records of representatives serving in Dec 1940.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000